 English Language Arts Content Team

-Ms. Dubiel is an assistant researcher in English language arts, where she applies her teaching experience to develop formative lessons.
-She also develops the ELA portion of the learning map model for the project.
+Ms. Dubiel is a curriculum and assessment specialist for the English language arts content area, where she develops the ELA portion of the learning map model and directs the development and implementation of the ELM Student Locater Tool.
 She taught secondary English language arts courses for 13 years prior to joining the Center for Assessment and Accountability Research and Design.
 Dubiel received a bachelor’s degree in secondary language arts education and a master’s degree in curriculum and instruction from the University of Kansas.